 Sometimes all it takes is being aware of your triggers and making changes.
-Making changes to your lifestyle or creating a new routine for yourself to start making headway in stopping your breakouts or make them less frequent.
+Making changes to your lifestyle or creating a new routine for yourself to start making headway in stopping your breakouts or making them less frequent.

 1. smoking is causing your breakouts

 Smoking is not only bad for your health, but it’s also bad for your skin.
 Smoking not only makes you more at risk of cancer, but it deprives your skin of oxygen and impair the production of collagen and elastin and prematurely ages your skin.
 The toxins in cigarettes also irritate your skin and dry it out, triggering the production of more oil and, possibly, more breakouts.

 quick fix: do your best to quit smoking.
 It’ll do your health and skin a world of good.

 2. your face mask is causing your acne

 You might think that a face mask can’t cause acne, but many people have complained about their skin getting worse after using a face mask especially on their chin, jawline and cheeks.
 This phenomenon is called “mask acne” and its been rising throughout the pandemic.

 If your face mask is causing your acne, there are a few things that could be happening.
 One possibility is that the mask is creating the perfect environment for all the sweat, oil and bacteria to collect in your pores and cause a breakout.

 A mask also traps sweat and humidity and increases the risk of acne.
 Another possible factor is friction.
 The material can rub against your skin and cause chafing and irritation.